rescript-lang/rescript-compiler/README.md

-[Js_main](jscomp/js_main.ml) is adapted from [driver/main](ocaml/driver/main.ml), it is not actually used, since currently we make this JS backend as a plugin instead, but it shows that it is easy to assemble a whole compler using OCaml compiler libraries and upon that we can add more compilation flags for JS backend.
+[Js_main](jscomp/js_main.ml) is adapted from [driver/main](ocaml/driver/main.ml), it is not actually used, since currently we make this JS backend as a plugin instead, but it shows that it is easy to assemble a whole compler using OCaml compiler libraries and based upon that we can add more compilation flags for JS backend.

 [stdlib](jscomp/stdlib) is copied from ocaml's [stdlib](ocaml/stdlib) to have it compiled with the new JS compiler.

-Since our work is derivative work, we choose the GPL v2 license to make it compatible with [js_of_ocaml](http://ocsigen.org/js_of_ocaml/).
+Since our work is derivative work, we choose the GPL V2 license to make it compatible with [js_of_ocaml](http://ocsigen.org/js_of_ocaml/).